 Buyers should provide suppliers with the RFP's issue date.

 Buyers should provide suppliers with a due date for proposals.

 Buyers should inform suppliers of when the contract award will be announced.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 The upstream supply chain for polyurethane foam poses a moderate risk, which harms buyers.
 Polyurethane foam is made primarily of chemicals called diisocyanate and polyol, and often contains a variety of other chemicals, including flame retardants, purchased through first tier chemical wholesalers.
-High competition among chemical wholesalers allows polyurethane foam suppliers to retain leverage...
+High competition among chemical wholesalers allows polyurethane foam...
 Subscribe to learn more.